Extreme69/qtchess/README.md

       **Unfinished Features**
 ---------------------------------------
 Several features are planned for future implementation:
-    - **Pawn Promotion**: Adding the ability to promote a pawn upon reaching the end of the board.
+    - Pawn Promotion: Adding the ability to promote a pawn upon reaching the end of the board.
-    - **En Passant**: Implementing the special pawn capture rule.
+    - En Passant: Implementing the special pawn capture rule.
-    - **Draw Conditions**: Recognizing and handling stalemates, threefold repetition, and insufficient material scenarios.
+    - Draw Conditions: Recognizing and handling stalemates, threefold repetition, and insufficient material scenarios.
-    - **Visual Enhancements**:
+    - Visual Enhancements:
         - Displaying captured pieces.
         - Showing the material balance to indicate which player is ahead.